wireseo/tp/docs/UserGuide.md

 <br>Examples:
 * `view -cp`

-When the `Consultation` time is the same as the local time (year, month, date, hour, and minute all equal), it is considered as a past consultation.
+When the `Consultation` time is the same as the local time (year, month, date, hour, and minute all equal), it is considered to have occurred in the past.

 #### 6.6.9 Viewing upcoming `Consultation` sessions : `-cu`